Skip to article frontmatterSkip to article content

 ax.add_feature(cfeature.STATES, edgecolor="grey")

-# Plot Latitude/Longitude Location of great circle path
+# Get list of points along the great circle path (in blue)

 longitudes = [x[1] for x in lat_lon_lst] # longitude